North Sails NEWS

 18FT SKIFF SPEED READING

-In March 2018, David McDiarmid, North Sails Expert Matt Steven, and Bradley Collins (NZL) claimed the most desired prize in the 18-footer class, the JJ Giltinan Trophy.
-It was the first time in 45 years that New Zealanders won this event, which is considered the world championship of 18-foot skiff racing.
-As a result of their big win, David, Matt, and Bradley were recently awarded Orbit World Travel Sailors of the Year at the Volvo Yachting Excellence Awards, along with Dongfeng’s 2017-18 Volvo Ocean Race winning sailors Daryl Wislang and Stu Bannatyne.
+David McDiarmid, North Sails Expert Matt Steven, and Bradley Collins (NZL) have claimed the most desired prize in the 18-footer class, the JJ Giltinan Trophy in 2018, 2019 and 2020, making them three-peat Champions in the competitive class.
+The 2018 win was the first time in 45 years that New Zealanders won this event, which is considered the world championship of 18-foot skiff racing.
+As a result of their big win in 2018, David, Matt, and Bradley were awarded Orbit World Travel Sailors of the Year at the Volvo Yachting Excellence Awards, along with Dongfeng’s 2017-18 Volvo Ocean Race winning sailors Daryl Wislang and Stu Bannatyne.

 We checked in with middle crew Matt Steven about sailing 18-footers.
-Hear what he has to say about choosing rigs, techniques, and how to sail an 18 to its full potential.
+Learn about what he has to say about choosing rigs, techniques, and how to sail an 18 to its full potential.

 Crew work on an 18-footer can be challenging, especially in breeze.
 “We have pretty defined roles on the boat to keep consistency with boat handling,” says Matt.
 “It’s all about having as few crossovers as possible and not letting the boat slow down.”
 Crew weight also affects the technique.
 “I am the heaviest onboard, so it often pays to keep me out on the wire.
 Sometimes Brad [Collins], our bowman, gets loaded up with a few more jobs during the maneuvers.
 Luckily he is very fit and strong and lighter than me!”